Established in 2011 by Margaret A. Gilliam, BSc'59.

 Maria Kyriakidou did her BSc in Plant Science and Biotechnology at Cyprus University of Technology (Limassol, Cyprus) where she studied post-harvest drug resistance in citrus fruits.
 She then earned her MSc in Bioinformatics at the University of Leicester (Leicester, England), where she studied allele specific expression and methylation in the bumble bee.
 Maria's current research interests include the design and application of bioinformatics approaches for genomic and transcriptomic data to aid the understanding of plant problems.
 She is conducting research on potato DNA to find genetic diversity that can help make potatoes more resilient to the threats of climate change.
 She is working with the International Potato Research Centre in Lima, Peru, who has selected 12 cultivated potato lines that are very different from ours.
 Maria's part in this is to study the whole genome sequence and identify the differences in how the plant fights diseases and harsh climate events.
 Once her research is completed, Maria will have identified disease resistance genes and other important pieces of DNA that plant breeders, such as collaborators in Agriculture and Agrifood Canada, can use to make better lines to ensure that we can rely on potato being part of global food security in the future.

-Gender equity and food security in Ghana
+Research title: Gender equity and food security in Ghana

 Supervisor: Professor Grace Marquis